MacsiDigital/laravel-sortable/README.md

 Users::sortable(explode(',', request()->query('sort')))->get();
 ```

-Finally you can set icons in the config file, by default fontawesome icons are used, but htis can easily be changed to whatever library you want to use.
+Finally you can set icons in the config file, by default fontawesome icons are used, but this can easily be changed to whatever library you want to use.

 ### Changelog